jonnonz1/nz-statute-book/acts/public/2002/parole-act-2002.md

 (2A) When, under subsection (2)﻿(b), the Board gives notice to a victim that a hearing is pending, the Board must also prepare and send to the victim an explanation of the hearing process and how the victim may participate in that process.
 (3) If the hearing relates to an offender who is subject to a long-term sentence, any victim who is notified must be advised that he or she may request information on the offender under section 44.
 (4) A failure to notify any person listed in subsection (2)﻿(b) to (f), and a failure to obtain all the information referred to in subsection (1)﻿(a), does not invalidate a hearing.
-(5) Any person notified under subsection (2) may write to the Board, by a given date, making submissions on, or giving information relevant to,—
-  (a) the substantive matter to be decided; and
+(5) Any person notified under subsection (2) may write to the Board, by a given date, making submissions on, or giving information relevant to, the substantive matter to be decided.
-  (b) whether the hearing should be an unattended hearing or an attended hearing.
 (6) For the purpose of providing the reports required under subsection (1)﻿(e) and (f), the responsible clinician (or other health professional) referred to in subsection (1)﻿(e), or the chief executive referred to in subsection (1)﻿(f) (as the case may be), must, on request by the chief executive, supply a report on the relevant offender to the chief executive as required.

 ### 43A Consultation and disclosure necessary to provide reports